Dan503/cra-exports-not-defined-error/README.md

 ## Expectation

-It should run without any errors
+It should run without any errors.

 ## Reality